Skip to Main Content

 South Dakota State Government Publications

-South Dakota State Government Publications are collected by the SD State Library in digital and paper (when available).
-Paper copies are placed in the state government collections at the state library, and digital publications are made available via the statewide library catalog and are also searchable via internet search engines.
+South Dakota State Government Publications are collected by the SD State Library in digital and paper when available.
+Paper copies are housed at the state library.
+Digital publications are made available via a digital repository at http://sdsdl-montage.auto-graphics.com/ and can also be accessed through internet search engines.

 The South Dakota State Library serves as the state's depository for state agency publications.
-During the 2012 legislative session, SDCL 14-1A-3 relating to the state publications distribution program operated by the South Dakota State Library was updated to include digital (electronic) publications.
+During the 2012 legislative session, SDCL 14-1A-3 was updated to include digital (electronic) publications.
 Previously, state agencies were required to provide 13 paper copies of state-produced publications to the state library.
 The law was changed to reduce the number of paper copies and also include digital publications.

 Superseded SD Government Publications